Transportation Seminar Series

 Gary Hegland, Upper Great Plains Transportation Institute – NDSU

 Gary Hegland, received both bachelors and masters degrees in economics from North Dakota State University.
-In 2002, he joined SURTC as Training Coordinator and has focused on developing training and coordinated plans for rural transit systems.
+In 2002, he joined Small Urban & Rural Transit Center (SURTC) as Training Coordinator and has focused on developing training and coordinated plans for rural transit systems.
 Gary participates in training to enhance his skills and knowledge and conducts training to assist others in sharpening their skills.
 Gary is a certified PASS trainer and is certified by CTAA as a safety reviewer.
 He is on the Quality Assurance Committee of the new pool insurance program being developed by CTAA, Community Transportation Mutual Insurance Company.
 He serves on the Board of Directors for Handi-Wheels, a paratransit system in Fargo, ND.
 Walt Diangson of PAC Shores Insurance Company and Gary have been working on developing a good Risk Management course for all transit operators.